erwindev/college-app-tracker/README.md

     }
 ```

-In order to validate every requests to a protected endpoint, we need to verify the token that comes from each request.
+In order to validate and authorize every requests to a protected endpoint, we need to verify the token against the database.
 In JwtFilter.groovy, we extract the JWT token from the HTTP Header.
 ```
     @Override